ys1998x/hlsdk-portable-android-builds/README.md

 ## 📋 Todo List

--**Advanced Control layouts:** I'll create Control Layouts for each Port that match its HUD color and script and add extra buttons.
+- **Advanced Control layouts:** I'll create Control Layouts for each Port that match its HUD color and script and add extra buttons.
--**Better Main Menus:** Better Main Menu Buttons for each Port that match game's HUD color.
+- **Better Main Menus:** Better Main Menu Buttons for each Port that match game's HUD color.
--**More Ports:**We Still Have Half-Life mods to port on hl-sdk-portable.
+- **More Ports:**We Still Have Half-Life mods to port on hl-sdk-portable.

 ## 📖 The main reason I'm building these ports